4 Sources

 Copy Link

-Apple is nearing a deal to acquire talent and technology from computer vision startup Prompt AI, signaling a shift in its AI strategy.
-The move could bolster Apple's capabilities in computer vision and smart home technology.
+Apple is nearing a deal to acquire the talent and technology from computer vision startup Prompt AI, signaling a shift in its AI strategy.
+The acquisition could bolster Apple's capabilities in computer vision and smart home technology.

-Apple, the tech giant known for its cautious approach to acquisitions, is reportedly on the verge of a significant deal to acquire talent and technology from Prompt AI, a computer vision startup
+Apple, known for its cautious approach to acquisitions, is on the verge of a significant move in the artificial intelligence (AI) sector.
+The tech giant is reportedly in late-stage talks to acquire top talent and technology from Prompt AI, a computer vision startup

 1

 .
-This move signals a potential shift in Apple's AI strategy and could have far-reaching implications for its product lineup.According to sources, Apple is in late-stage talks with Prompt AI, a company founded in 2023 that raised $5 million in seed funding
+This development marks a potential shift in Apple's AI strategy and could have far-reaching implications for its product ecosystem.

 1